 We have 819 awesome early adopters who have invested early.

-I’ll be officially opening up LBC in early 2020 once the spiky scrappy pilot version is smoothed out and release public-ready.
+I’ll be officially opening up LBC later in 2020 once the spiky scrappy pilot version is smoothed out and release public-ready.

 If you have any questions, let me know.
 I’m here to support you.